spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/tutorial-twig-extensions.md

   - /v1/docs/en/t-twig-extensions
 ---

-This article will teach you to implement a Twig extension.
+This dpcuments shows how to implement a Twig extension.
 For the sake of an example, we’ll build a filter which can be used for displaying prices.

 To implement a Twig extension, you have to do the following: